shahamana/cs15-MetroSim/README.md

 Instructions:
 ------------
 1. Use stations.txt as the stationsFile to simulate the Boston Green Line

-2. Add passengers to the simulation with the command: 'p [boardingStation] [departingStation]'
+2. Add passengers to the simulation with the command: p [boardingStation] [departingStation]

-3. Move the metro to the next station:                'm m'
+3. Move the metro to the next station:                m m

-4. End the simulation:                                'm f'
+4. End the simulation:                                m f

 Acknowledgements:
 ----------------